klahrich/chiefhustler/content/posts/sean-iddings.md

 Sean has built a very strong sense of pattern recognition through time.
 It's a big mosaic.
 He took from many different sources until he was able to paint in his mind the image of what a great business is.
 There are so many tiny details that make up the overall picture, it's very hard to put it into words.
 While the leader of a business is important, what they build is even more.: the system and **the culture**.
 Their ability to empower the whole team to generate value.
 A leader is the architect that builds the greenhouse where the plants flourish (metaphor from [Tony Hsieh](https://www.inc.com/allison-fass/tony-hsieh-zappos-growth-strategies.html), CEO of Zappos).

 Hottake: the insider ownership is but a teeny tiny factor in predicting the success of a business.
 After all, all small businesses people have a big stake of their personal equity tied to their business, but most of them will not do extraordinarly well.

+### About XPEL

+XPEL's leadership has managed through their incentive structure (very low base pay + lots of execution-linked upside) to make everybody within the organization think like owners of the business, driving them to work as a team to get better results together.
+Even the installers were incentivized to think like owners, with control over their little P&L.